rg-3/halfbaked.skeleton/README.md

-# content-script.skeleton
+# halfbaked.skeleton

 **Table of contents**

 * <a href='#introduction'>Introduction</a>
+* <a href='#overview'>Overview</a>
+* <a href='#file-layout'>File layout</a>
-* <a href='#approach'>The approach this skeleton takes</a>
+* <a href='#file-layout-visual'>File layout (visual)</a>
 * <a href='#install'>Install</a>
+* <a href='#source'>Source</a>

 ## <a id='introduction'>Introduction</a>

 This repository is intended as an aid in Chrome extension development.
-It provides a skeleton you can use to kickstart development of a new extension who has a focus on content scripts.
+It provides a skeleton you can use to kickstart development of a new extension that includes a browser action popup and a background page.

-It's my intention to create a number of skeletons that target different types of Chrome extensions, for example those who only use content scripts all the way to those who have content scripts, a background page and a browser action.
+The intention is to create a number of skeletons that target different types of Chrome extensions, for example those who only use content scripts all the way to those who have content scripts, a background page, and a browser action.
+Or different combinations of all three.
+I hope to provide skeletons that have an option to use webpack and other build tools as well as having the option to not use them, and for that to be a feature because that model of development can be simpler.

-This particular skeleton targets extensions who only inject content scripts onto web page(s).
-A familiarity with extension development is assumed.

-## <a id='approach'>The approach this skeleton takes</a>
+## <a id='overview'>Overview</a>

 * This skeleton follows a model where the extension doesn't need to be "built".
   The source HTML, CSS and JS files are not processed by build tools in anyway.